mariahmarasco/interaction-design-in-the-wild/README.md

-# design-in-safaris
+# interaction-design-in-the-wild
-GitHub link for Design In Safaris Collab at Parsons (The New School)
+GitHub link for Interaction Design in the Wild Collab at Parsons (The New School)

-# design-in-safaris" >> README.md
+# interaction-design-in-the-wild >> README.md
 git init
 git add README.md
 git commit -m "first commit"